A Phase I/Ib Study of NIZ985 Alone and in Combination With Spartalizumab

 - .
-Women of child-bearing potential, defined as all women physiologically capable of becoming pregnant, unless they are using highly effective methods of contraception while taking study medication and for 150 days after stopping medication.
+Women of child-bearing potential, defined as all women physiologically capable of becoming pregnant, unless they are using highly effective methods of contraception while taking study medication and for 30 days after the last dose of NIZ985 if receiving NIZ985 alone, 120 days after last dose of tislelizumab, or for 150 days after the last dose of spartalizumab.
 Highly effective methods of contraception methods include:

-- Total abstinence (when this is in line with the preferred and usual lifestyle of the subject.
+- Total abstinence (when this is in line with the preferred and usual lifestyle of the patient.
 Periodic abstinence (e.g. calendar, ovulation, symptothermal, post-ovulation methods) and withdrawal are not acceptable methods of contraception

-- Female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy), total hysterectomy, or tubal ligation at least six weeks before taking investigational drug(s).
+- Female bilateral tubal ligation, female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy) or total hysterectomy at least six weeks before taking investigational drug(s).
 In case of oophorectomy alone, only when the reproductive status of the woman has been confirmed by follow up hormone level assessment

 - Male sterilization (at least 6 months prior to screening).
-For female subjects on the study, the vasectomized male partner should be the sole partner for that subject
+For female patients on the study, the vasectomized male partner should be the sole partner for that patient

 - Use of oral (estrogen and progesterone), injected, or implanted hormonal methods of contraception or placement of an intrauterine device (IUD) or intrauterine system (IUS), or other forms of hormonal contraception that have comparable efficacy (failure rate <1%), for example, hormone vaginal ring or transdermal hormone contraception.